 Club Oriented vs Body Oriented Teaching

 We hear and see a lot on TV and read in golf magazines about how the “Big” muscles of the body are supposed to control the golf swing for distance as well as accuracy.
-Well, if you are not as flexible as the guys and gals on the Professional Tours, it just is not true.
+Well, if you are not as flexible or likely not as young as the guys and gals on the Professional Tours, it just is not true.
 Even then, it is obvious from watching those amazing golf shots that most of the power comes from how fast the player is able to swing their club head with their hands and arms.
 Sure, it would be nice to get the whole right side involved (for right-handers) in a golf swing but mainly just to “get out of the way” of the arms and hands so they can do their work.

 We will work on getting the body involved, as much as our students are able to do without hurting themselves but the idea is to swing the golf club with the hands and let the various body parts “react” to the swinging motion of the golf club from start to finish.
-Seniors with “bad backs” soon discover that they are once again able to swing the golf club without pain by simply allowing the body to follow the golf club, rather than just lunging at the golf ball with their bodies.
+Students with “bad backs” soon discover that they are once again able to swing the golf club without pain by simply allowing the body to follow the golf club, rather than just lunging at the golf ball with their bodies.

 Since starting THE Senior Golf Academy of America I have been pleased but sometimes overwhelmed by the response of senior players and couples who miss what has sometimes been referred to as “Old School” instruction.
 We are swamped with videos and articles showing how great a certain top player swings and many instructors believe they can teach the average player to copy those moves and positions and therefore become a better player.
 Well, it just doesn’t work that way.
 A few weeks ago, I happened to be reading through the PGA Magazine while waiting for a student.
 He arrived at about the time I had reached a photo of a student trying to copy the body positions some instructor had taught him, while another was wearing some contraption like a parachute harness while the teacher was helping him swing.
 Before I could put the article away my student noticed the pictures and exclaimed, “OH my God; that’s just what I’m trying to get away from.”
 I have since showed the article to some of my other students with similar reactions.